plantain-00/log-tool/README.md

 + watch log directories or files and read logs
 + transport logs to another log-tool server
-+ store logs to local directory
-+ transport logs to elastic search server
++ save logs to elastic search server
 + push new logs to a web page, for monitor purpose
 + on the web page, search old logs
 + operate(filter, parse) logs as custom scripts